 In the spring of 2015, two bald eagles took over an existing red-tailed hawk nest at the Notre Dame Linked Experimental Ecosystem Facility (ND-LEEF) at St. Patrick's County Park and fledged one eaglet.
 The eagles at ND-LEEF, as well as a pair from Potato Creek State Park, were the first successful bald eagle nests ever recorded in St. Joseph County.
-Our eagles returned to build up their nest in the winter of 2016 and hatched one eaglet this spring.
+Our eagles returned to build up their nest in the winters of 2016 and 2017 and hatched one eaglet each spring.

 In our region bald eagles typically lay two eggs in late February or early March.
 The eggs take almost precisely 35 days to hatch.
 Our first glimpse of the 2016 eaglet came on April 24th (see photo).
 We hope to have a photo of the 2017 eaglet shortly!
 Eagles are some of the fastest growing birds and the eaglet will be almost fully grown and ready to fly in mid-June.